RustFestEU/blog.rustfest.eu/_posts/2019-07-22-cfp-for-barcelona.md

 Workshops will be happening in the afternoon of both Saturday and Sunday.
 Therefore workshops can be on a single afternoon, can be repeated on the second day or can potentially stretch across both days.
-Please let us know what is suitable for your proposal.
+Please let us know what is more suitable for your proposal.

 ## Ticket sales